Martial Masters: Development

 The setting and characters draw inspiration from Hong Kong martial arts films, specifically Once Upon a Time in China, Drunken Master and Operation Scorpio.
 The game is highly reminiscent of Capcom's fighting games of the mid to late 1990s, with mechanics similar to those of Street Fighter III.
 Martial Masters is IGS's third arcade 2D fighting game, with Alien Challenge being their first, The Killing Blade their second, and Spectral vs. Generation being their fourth (in collaboration with Idea Factory).

 In April 2023, IGS released the IGS Classic Arcade Collection on the Nintendo Switch, a compilation of eight games originally created for the IGS PolyGame Master.
 Included in the collection is Martial Masters.

+In Other Media

+An arcade cabinet of the game can be seen in the background of the BlackBerry office in the 2023 biopic film of the same name.